Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Safety-Enforcement-and-Appeals-Policy.md

 ---

-## XI.
+## XII.
 Restoration Following Appeal

 If an appeal is successful, the Service may: